amonks/hip-hop-analysis/_posts/2014-02-04-followtheleader.md

 # Some thoughts on Eric B and Rakim's *Follow The Leader*

-The most recent version of this paper will probably always be available on Github at [this link](https://github.com/amonks/hip-hop-analysis/blob/master/followtheleader.md)

 Upon reading this, it's pretty clear how I divide my admiration between Eric B and Rakim...

 ## Intro